 Much press coverage, and even the search results for 'Moneyfarm pension', refer to the Moneyfarm pension as a self-invested personal pension (SIPP).
-But this to my mind is incorrect as a full SIPP usually lets a saver choose and manage their own investments from a wide choice of fund providers.
-Moneyfarm only offers ETFs and chooses them for you, making their product more of a personal pension scheme.
+However, a full SIPP usually lets a saver choose and manage their own investments from a wide choice of providers.
+Moneyfarm only offers ETFs and chooses them for you, meaning that their product works more like a personal pension scheme.

-You can transfer existing pensions into a Moneyfarm pension for free, although your old provider may have an exit charge..
+You can transfer existing pensions into a Moneyfarm pension for free and in addition, Moneyfarm will cover any transfer-out charges.

 How does Moneyfarm invest your pension?